• About 380 million people use English as their first language and approximately the same number of people use it as their second language.

 • It is the time of Shakespeare who invented a large number of new words, such as cold-blooded, fashionable or uncomfortable.

-• In 1755 Samuel Johnson produced A Dictionary of the English Language – an English-English dictionary which contained explanations of almost 43 000 words.
+• In 1755, Samuel Johnson produced A Dictionary of the English Language – an English-English dictionary that contained explanations of almost 43,000 words.

-• Nowadays, English it continues to be a living and growing language.
+• Nowadays, English continues to be a living and growing language.

-• English belong to the Indo – European language, which is divided into smaller groups like the Germanic, the Slavic, and the Celtic.
+• English belongs to the Indo-European language family, which is divided into smaller groups like the Germanic, the Slavic, and the Celtic.

 • English is Germanic.